headmarsdengroup/headmarsdengroup.github.io/_posts/2026-09-25-APS-2027-call-for-abstracts.md

 ---
-title: Abstract call for molecular QIS at APS 2027!
+title: Call for abstracts on molecular QIS at APS 2027!
 author_profile: false
 ---